 Because we are all a mix of unique qualities and traits common to our species, only the possession of both forms of knowledge can give you a complete picture of the people around you.

-To begin this process, you need to train yourself to pay less attention to the words that people say and greater attention to their tone of voice, the look in their eye, their body language.
+Not inward-directed but attending more deeply to another person.
+Train yourself to pay less attention to the words that people say and greater attention to their tone of voice, the look in their eye, their body language.

 What might seem like small issues—chronically being late, insufficient attention to detail, not returning any favors on your part—are signs of something deeper about their character.